-Rather than just replicating the stages of developed nations, whose roots of modernisation are founded within a different context, we need to acquire a better understanding of what works in West African contexts, based on traditional societal structures, cultural practises and assumptions.
+Rather than just replicating the stages of developed nations, whose roots of modernisation are founded within a different context, we need to acquire a better understanding of what works in African contexts, based on traditional societal structures, cultural practices and assumptions.
 To improve the overall impact of health policy and human capital interventions, an intellectual understanding of appropriate clinical frameworks is required.
 To be truly effective, interventions need to be context-appropriate and culturally sensitive.

 Joining the Kopfadeyemi Fellowship is unlike any other thing you've known.
 You’ll be challenged.
 You’ll be inspired.
 And you’ll be proud.
 Because whatever your contribution to the community, you’ll be part of something big.